 The word "plantation" usually evokes bucolic visions of green fields, waves of ears and animals, but the agriculture of the future has more to do with the now familiar environments in which we live: a parking lot, a pizza, a crowded city street.

-It may sound out of place or unrealistic, but it is exactly one of the directions in which the agriculture of the future is moving: a team of entrepreneurs has started working on real plantations sent inside containers and able to send fresh agricultural products ( literally) to city residents.
+It may sound out of tune or unrealistic, but it is exactly one of the directions in which the agriculture of the future is moving: a team of entrepreneurs have started working on real plantations sent inside containers and able to send fresh agricultural products ( literally) to city residents.

 More than fresh, to be honest: these are products that continue to grow even during the journey.

-By 2050, planet Earth will house 9 billion people, 70% of whom will live in large urban areas.
-This is the conceptual starting point (actual data from a 2015 United Nations study) that Tobias Peggs, at the head of Square Roots Grow, he took to get inspiration and develop his startup capable of sending "canned plantations".
+By 2050, planet Earth will be home to 9 billion people, 70% of whom will live in large urban agglomerations.
+This is the conceptual starting point (actual data from a 2015 United Nations study) that Tobias Peggs, at the head of Square Roots Grow, he tapped to get inspiration and develop his startup capable of sending "canned plantations".

-"The only possible conclusion is to produce growth and a rapid finding of real, fresh food already in the city belt"
+"The only possible conclusion is that of producing a rapid growth and finding of real foods, already fresh in the city belt"

 Think about it for a second: these don't use pesticides.
 They do not spray substances.
 They do not use GMOs.
-Is it or is it not practically the healthiest and 'cleanest' food you can eat?
+Is it or isn't it practically the healthiest and 'cleanest' food you can eat?

-Really not bad, no doubt about it, to be canned food.
+Really not bad, no doubt about it, for being "canned" food.